-This document updates the Congressional Budget Office's February 2006 paper Immigration Policy in the United States.
+This document updates the CBO's February 2006 paper Immigration Policy in the United States.
 It presents data through 2009 on permanent and temporary admissions of foreign nationals to the United States, the number and types of visas issued, the naturalization of residents, and enforcement of immigration laws—and makes comparisons with 2004, which was the most recent year for which most data were reported in the earlier paper.

 The Immigration and Nationality Act sets immigration policy in the United States on the basis of four general objectives:

 - To facilitate the reunification of families by admitting people who already have a family member living in the United States,

 - To attract workers to fill positions in certain occupations for which there are shortages,

 - To increase diversity by admitting people from countries with historically low rates of immigration to the United States, and

 - To provide a refuge for people who face the risk of racial, religious, or political persecution in their home country.

 The law allows foreign nationals to enter the United States to become legal permanent residents (LPRs) or to be in the United States for a specific purpose during a limited stay as temporary residents or visitors.
 To enter the country as a legal permanent resident, a national of a foreign country must obtain a visa.
 To enter the country as a temporary resident or visitor, a foreign national must obtain a visa, be a qualifying citizen of Canada or Mexico, or be a qualifying citizen of a country that participates in the Visa Waiver Program.
 (That program allows citizens of certain countries to travel to the United States for business or tourism for up to 90 days without having to obtain a visa.)